JuanTF/comparative-ml-dl-sales-forecasting/README.md

 # comparative-ml-dl-sales-forecasting
-Code and experiments for the paper "Comparative analysis of machine and deep learning models for enterprise sales forecasting".
+This repository contains the Colab notebook and resources used to reproduce the experiments for the sales forecasting paper.